Tragus detail photography

 Book your tragus

 All placements are by appointment.
-Expect a 45-minute slot, start to finish — with full anatomy consult, sterile placement, and aftercare included.
+Expect a 45-minute appointment: anatomy consult, sterile placement, aftercare included.

 Practical